4.12 Provisions and Contingent Assets/Liabilities

 17. Dividend

-The Board of Directors at its meeting held on May 08, 2024 , has proposed a dividend of ' 0.70 per share ( Previous Year: Nil per share) for the year ended March 31, 2024, subject to approval of the shareholders at the ensuing Annual General Meeting.
-Effect of the proposed dividend has not been reckoned in determining capital funds in the computation of capital adequacy as on March 31,2024.
+The Board of Directors at its meeting held on May 08, 2024 , had proposed a dividend of ' 0.70 per share for the year ended March 31, 2024 which was approved by the shareholders at the Annual General Meeting held on August 14, 2024.

 18. IPO Expenses

-The Bank has incurred expenses towards the Initial Public offer amounting to ' 39.28 crore which has been charged-off to securities premium account as on March 31,2024 in accordance with Section 52 of the Companies Act, 2013.
+During the previous year ended March 31, 2024, the Bank had incurred expenses towards the Initial Public Offer amounting to ' 39.28 crore which had been charged-off to securities premium account in accordance with Section 52 of the Companies Act, 2013.

 Chairman Managing Director & CEO